-Programs funded through YHDP must not require any additional eligibility criteria outside of HUD requirements; they must provide services that focus on quickly engaging YYA in services that are person-centered and focused on offering housing options that meet their immediate and long-term needs.
-The AWH4T community will offer a diverse range of immediate crisis housing and permanent housing to ensure youth have low barrier options that ensure they are progressing toward permanent housing when immediate permanent housing entry is not preferred by youth or not available.
+Programs funded through YHDP will not require any additional eligibility criteria outside of HUD requirements; they must provide services that focus on quickly engaging YYA in optional services that are person-centered and focused on offering housing options that meet their immediate and long-term needs.
+YHDP-funded programs are asked and evaluated on their ability to provide services and funding to reduce barriers to housing.
+Housing Navigation is one of the YHDP project types in the CCP which is used to ensure the most vulnerable youth can access housing quickly and have intensive supports to reduce barriers preventing access to housing.
+Should immediate permanent housing entry not be preferred by youth or is not available, the AWH4T community will offer a diverse range of immediate crisis housing and permanent housing to ensure youth have low barrier options that ensure they are progressing toward permanent housing.
+Read more about how our community will actualize the principles of Housing First in Goal #2.